-In a January 2019 web article at History.com, George Washington University professor Matthew Dallek asks, “Was 1968 America’s Bloodiest Year in Politics?”
-My high school history students tried to answer that question.
-More generally, my students tried to determine, quantitatively, what years within 20th-century U.S. history were the most turbulent.
+“Was 1968 America’s Bloodiest Year in Politics?”
+That question, the subject of a web article at History.com by George Washington University professor Matthew Dallek, became the focus of an end-of-year digital history project for my Advanced Placement history students.
+In attempting to answer the question, they set out to determine, quantitatively, what years within 20th-century U.S. history were the most turbulent.
 It turns out, based on their research, that 1968 was 4.5 times more turbulent than the year 1919, which edged out 1970 for second place in my students’ list of bad years.
-They were surprised at finding 1919 near the top.
+They were somewhat surprised at finding 1919 near the top.
 Toward the end of the school year, as the curriculum extended into the late 20th century, the class learned how the Vietnam War and the counterculture of the Sixties and early Seventies had torn the nation apart.
-With events like the Chicago “police riot,” Nixon’s election, and MLK’s and RFK’s assassinations, 1968 made sense to them.
-And, with Kent State and Nixon’s widening of the Vietnam War into Cambodia, 1970 made sense.
+With events like the Chicago “police riot” and MLK’s and RFK’s assassinations, 1968 made sense to them.
+And, with Kent State and the widening of the Vietnam War into Cambodia, 1970 made sense.
 But 1919, in my students’ minds anyway, hadn’t involved such turmoil.
 Did it really deserve to be runner-up to the bloodiest year in politics?
 My students’ research project, A Quantitative Ranking of Turbulent Years, which was based on levels of nationwide newspaper coverage of 20th-century events, shows that the year 1919 ranks near the top due to numerous stories about race riots, white supremacist terrorist attacks, violent strikes, and anarchists bombings.

 Before researching the events of each year, the class first established a definition of the term “turbulence.”
 This was done in order to help students, who worked on the project both independently and in small groups, make consistent decisions about what events to include in the study.
 The definition, which students set parameters for by looking at web articles dealing with violence and civil unrest, included characteristic actions like riots, group violence, terrorism, insurrections, and large labor strikes.
 With this definition in hand, my students used Wikipedia articles and my school library’s digital reference collection to create a list of turbulent events for each year from 1900 to 1999.